tudorz23/ClientHTTP/README.md

 ---

 ## 5. Program flow and logic
-* The client receives command from the user through STDIN and calls the respective functions to manage the requests of the user.
+* The client receives commands from the user through STDIN and calls the respective functions to manage the requests of the user.
 * The user must firstly `register` in the server's database, by providing a username and a password.